-Charter vessels that are surveyed using the MRIP for-hire survey (i.e., 10% weekly) are asked to report area fished (i.e., area fished, state, or federal waters) in addition to the other elements listed in Table 2.1.1.
+Charter vessels that are surveyed using the MRIP For-Hire survey (i.e., 10% weekly) are asked to report area fished (i.e., area fished, state, or federal waters) in addition to the other elements listed in Table 2.1.1.

-Alternative 1 would maintain the current self-reporting systems in place, that is, report area fished if selected in the for-hire survey (charter vessel) or latitude/longitude of area fished within 1 nm2 area (headboat).
+Alternative 1 would maintain the current self-reporting systems in place (i.e., report area fished if selected in the For-Hire survey (charter vessel) or latitude/longitude of area fished within 1 nm2 area (headboat).

-Preferred Alternative 2 would require charter vessels to report location fished manually by latitude/longitude in degrees and minutes or by clicking on a geographic grid, which is currently required for headboats in the South Atlantic.
+Alternative 2 would require charter vessels to report location fished manually by latitude/longitude in degrees and minutes or by clicking on a geographic grid as is currently required for headboats in the South Atlantic and Gulf of Mexico.

-The South Atlantic Council's goal is to have the for-hire sector's landings available weekly similar to commercial landings.
-Headboats are currently required to report data weekly and, if the For-Hire Reporting Amendment is implemented, charter vessels would also be required to report weekly.
-Having the for-hire catches updated weekly would help inform the projection process for the private recreational sector's catches that are available 45 days after a 2-month wave.

-Currently headboat catches are being reported 45 days after each 2-month wave at the same time the MRIP catches are available.
-Part of the delay is that the South Atlantic Council has specified the recreational ACL in pounds and this requires the numbers of fish to be converted to pounds.
-Generating catch estimates in pounds requires the integration of mean weights collected by angler intercepts.
-This is accomplished for the headboat catches during the 45 day period after a 2-month wave.
-The MRIP catches are reported in numbers and weight.
-However, the SEFSC has developed a methodology for generating weight that they concluded is more accurate for the southeast.
-This adds an unspecified period of time after the MRIP data are released for the SEFSC to apply their conversion factors and provide a catch estimate in weight.
+The South Atlantic Council is concerned about the extensive delays in tracking headboat catches even though headboats are required to report electronically every week beginning in 2014.
+The 2014 headboat data was not available until April of 2015.
+The current blueline recreational ACL versus recreational catches is currently unknown pending receipt of the first wave of MRIP data (should be available 45 days after the end of February) and any headboat catches.
+Part of the headboat delay is that the Council has specified the recreational ACL in pounds and this requires the numbers of fish to be converted to pounds.
+This adds an unspecified period of time after the MRIP data are released for the SEFSC to apply their conversion factors and provide a catch estimate.

-Electronic reporting would facilitate the availability of catch in numbers sooner than catch in pounds.
 The South Atlantic Council is considering specifying recreational ACLs in numbers of fish so that the headboat sector (and the charter vessel sector once this amendment is approved) can be tracked weekly.
-Specifying the recreational ACL in numbers of fish would also reduce the delay in using the MRIP data to track recreational ACLs.
+Specifying the recreational ACL in numbers of fish will also reduce the delay in using the MRIP data to track recreational ACLs.